PGCE Secondary History

 - making big decisions about the curriculum, e.g. which period of history to teach and when to teach it.
 In order to do this, the history tutors team work closely with mentors in schools, including school visits and training to ensure our high professional standards are maintained.

-The tutor team are passionate about what they do, have a vast range of experience and have strong national and international reputations for their work, both as classroom history teachers and teacher trainers.
+The tutor team are passionate about what they do, have a vast range of experience and have strong national and international reputations for their work, both as classroom history teachers and teacher educators.
 During the year we draw on our numerous contacts and their expertise; we have leading history teachers contribute to sessions, and often work with organisations such as the UCL Centre for Holocaust Education and the National Archives.
 This ensures that your thinking and practice is informed by those at the leading edge of the profession.

 Furthermore we organise trips to consider history learning in different contexts, as well as the value of local history and leading effective trips.
 In recent years we have taken our cohorts to Windsor Castle, to work with the Royal Archives there (including an exclusive tour) and we frequently work with the Museum of English Rural Life.